scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Destination Mapping

-How endpoints map a destination address to the corresponding destination ISD-AS is outside of the scope of this document.
+The mechanism by which endpoints determine the destination ISD-AS corresponding to a given destination address is outside the scope of this document.
-One option, still experimental in existing deployments, is that SCION-enabled endpoints resolve the destination SCION address via a naming system (e.g. DNS).
+One option, still experimental in existing deployments, is that SCION-aware endpoints may resolve destination SCION addresses using a naming system (e.g. DNS).
-SCION-unaware endpoints may interface with a SCION network through a SCION IP Gateway (SIG), that tunnel IP traffic over SCION.
-In this case, the source gateway maps destination IPs to a corresponding destination ISD-AS and gateway.
+SCION-unaware endpoints may interface with a SCION network through a SCION IP Gateway (SIG), which tunnels IP traffic over SCION.
+In such cases, the source SIG is responsible for mapping destination IPs to the appropriate destination ISD-AS and gateway.
+More information can be found at {{SIG}}.

 ## Monitoring Considerations